Why You Might Want To Become a House Sitter

 House sitting can both make you money and save you money.
 It can allow you to live or travel rent-free.
 Read on to find out if becoming a house sitter could benefit you.

-The concept of house sitting has experienced incredible growth over the last couple of years.
-Taking into consideration how much money can be saved in rent, hotel bills or pet care, it is hardly surprising.
+The concept of housesitting has experienced incredible growth over the last couple of years.
+Considering how much money can be saved on rent, hotel bills or pet care, it is hardly surprising.

 My partner and I have now carried out over one hundred housesits, both in our hometown and all over the world.
-We have stayed in all types of properties from a six million dollar house to a floating cabin bobbing around in a marina.
-Among a variety of international sits, we have looked after a hacienda in Mexico, a bungalow next to Lake Ontario in Toronto, and an apartment in Auckland, New Zealand.
+We have stayed in all types of properties, from a six-million dollar house to a floating cabin bobbing around in a marina.
+Among various international sits, we have looked after a hacienda in Mexico, a bungalow next to Lake Ontario in Toronto, and an apartment in Auckland, New Zealand.

-The most important qualification to have in the housesitting game is a love of animals, as the majority of housesits involves the care of a beloved pet.
+The most important qualification to have in the housesitting game is a love of animals, as the majority of housesits involve the care of a beloved pet.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.